 Con Cannot into ligatures

-Alacritty not support ligatures in Fira Code, Iosevka etc.
+Alacritty does not support ligatures in Fira Code, Iosevka etc.

 The Suzuki GSXR of terminals.
 Or your ditzy, blonde high school cheerleader; fast and pretty but not a lot going on under the hood.